-CHANGE OF ADVISER
+CHANGE OF ADVISOR

 DATE:

 TO: Chair, Department of Counseling

 FROM:

-(Signature of New Adviser)
+(Signature of New Advisor)

-The new adviser should obtain all of the advising material from the previous adviser.
-I have consented to become the new adviser for:
+The new advisor should obtain all of the advising material from the previous advisor.

+I have consented to become the new advisor for:

 (Name of Student)

 (SFSU ID)

-The student's former adviser was:
+The student's former advisor was:

-(Name of Former Adviser)
+The student's loriner advisor was.
+(Name of Former Advisor)